mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part1.md

 ![zipfs_law](@assets/images/sentiment140/zipf.png)

 Thus, word frequency exponentially decreases and words that are rarely seen provide little to none information to our model and make it much more complex and sparse.
-Therefore, **only relatively frequent words are included while still holding most of information**.
+Therefore, **only relatively frequent words are included while still holding most of the information**.

 ## Vectorizing